techidock/open-source/channel_area/README.md

 The grid origin is the bottom left corner.
 A label beneath the canvas shows the current cursor coordinates in this system.
 When editing a point you can drag it with the left mouse button and the marker follows the cursor until the button is released.
 When you hover over a marker or drag a point, the cursor becomes a blue crosshair to indicate the point is editable.
 The **Inspect** section lets you measure distances.
 Enable measurements and click once to start an arrow; move the mouse to see the length and click again to set it.
 Arrowheads are drawn at both ends of the line.
 Use **Clear** to remove the arrow.

+You can also set the real-world size represented by the canvas.
+The **New Channel** dialog includes *Draw Width* and *Draw Height* fields which default to 4000&nbsp;mm by 4000&nbsp;mm.
+These values define how many millimetres span the canvas and all width, height and area readouts scale accordingly.